When is registration not compulsory?

 - in Form 100A, in panel 4 on the front page, underneath your application for first registration insert "Note of burden easement - [Fee] - £90 by paper or £70 via e-registration"

-- in Form 1, in the Schedule on Page 3, after setting out any other burdens insert "Note of Schedule 5 burden" and then give particulars of the easement, for example "the land is subject to a right of way referred to in the conveyance dated ………… over the portion shown coloured blue on the attached map, being the right of way in favour of the owners for the time being of ……………….."
+- in Form 1, in Panel 8, set out the details of the right for example "the land is subject to a right of comprised in a deed dated ... and made between ... over the portion [shown coloured blue on the attached map],[ being the right of way in favour of the owners for the time being of ...]."

-- lodge the original deed, referred to in paragraph (b), along with your application.
-(This deed will be retained by Land Registry, so you may wish to keep a copy
+- lodge the original deed referred to along with your application.
+(This deed will be retained by Land Registry, so you may wish to keep a copy)

 - (ii) Appurtenant Rights